 In most instances, the settlement process can be completed in two to four years.

-How much will by loans be reduced by?
+How much will my debts be reduced?

 Most unsecured loans can be settled for 35% to 50% of the original amount owed, but this can vary due to the settlement policies of each individual creditor.